ludder/glab/docs/source/issue/update.rst

 ::

-  -a, --assignee strings     assign users via username, prefix with '!' or '-' to remove from existing assignees, '+' to add, otherwise replace existing assignees with given users
+  -a, --assignee strings     assign users via username, prefix with '!' or '-' to remove from existing assignees, '+' to add, otherwise replace existing assignees with given users, `@me` to assign to current user
   -c, --confidential         Make issue confidential -d, --description string   Issue description
   -l, --label strings        add labels